thezon/CRan-Clojure-R-Library/README.md

 # CRan-Clojure-R-Library
-CRAN Clojur-R integration library
+CRAN Clojur-R integration library  version 0.0.1

 This is a future library for CRAN developement enviroment.